acp29/eventer/README.md

 - Add the eventer folder with all subdirectories to the MATLAB path
 - Start 'appdesigner', open the eventerapp.mlapp file and then click RUN.

+The pre-print for this software is in preparation.

+Authors: Giles Winchester, Samuel Liu and Andrew Penn

 DISCLAIMER
 The matlab files included in this analysis toolbox I have written on-and-